Learn how to sew the cutest zipper pouch with this simple tutorial! It looks like notebook paper – and you can embroider a name in it too.

 Take one of the rectangles and mark lines on the back as shown below.
 Since it’s the back, it will be reversed.

 Machine sew along the lines using a long top stitch.
 Turn your fabric over and the bobbin thread stitches become the front.
 You can iron it to get rid of any puckering.

 Embroider a name or whatever you want on the front.
 You could “write” a love note, or make some doodles.
 Sky’s the limit!
 I used a full strand of dark grey floss and a back stitch.

 To sew the pouch together, I used this fantastic tutorial from Noodlehead.
 She makes sewing a zipper pouch super easy!

 The measurements are different since she was making smaller pouches, but the steps are all the same.
 Just don’t include the key ring loop.

-If you like this project, head on over to my blog, Cutesy Crafts, where you’ll find lots of other fun things to make.
+If you like this DIY zipper pouch tutorial, head on over to my blog, Cutesy Crafts, where you’ll find lots of other fun things to make.
 I’d also love for you to check out the following projects: